 Sustainability requires resource-saving manufacturing process, in which energy is used sparingly and the emission of greenhouse gases and other pollutants is reduced.

 If a PVC window is replaced, it is far too valuable for the landfill or incineration plant.
-Instead, the old window serves as a raw material supply for new profiles and thus must remain in a closed loop via recycling.
+Instead, the old window serves as a raw material supply for new profiles and thus must remain in a controlled loop via recycling.

 When buying new PVC windows it is worth asking whether a window contains recycled PVC (recyclate).
 The recyclate core saves raw materials, energy and CO2 emissions during production.